 3. Pulse surveys

 Pulse surveys are generally not very long and are sent out at regular intervals to gauge how people are feeling at a particular point in time.
 They are especially useful when there are scenarios like change management initiatives or a crisis to see how staff satisfaction has been affected.

 How to conduct employee satisfaction surveys

-When you’re conducting an employee satisfaction survey, to make it successful, you should take a number of steps.
+When you’re conducting a team satisfaction survey, to make it successful, you should take a number of steps.